skip to main content

 • Students will be given time at the beginning and end of the class to use the bathroom and get a drink of water.

-• If a student needs water during class time, they must bring water with them during our activities.
+• If a student needs water during class time, they must bring water with them during activities.
 Students will not be allowed to get water during class time as it would be unsupervised.

 • If students need to use the bathroom during class time, they will be permitted to do so three times per trimester.
 This is to account for emergency situations.
 If a student exceeds this amount, they will be allowed to use the restroom, but will be required to serve a detention as an incentive to use the bathroom during designated times.
 If there is a medical reason, that is documented with the office, to allow a student to use the bathroom outside of this policy, those modifications will be honored.